 Conditions of Appointment:

 The recipient is eligible for a one-time grant.
 It is expected, although not mandated, that the supported research would yield a worthy paper to be submitted to the Program Committee for presentation at the subsequent American Society of Neuroradiology Annual Meeting.
 As with other submitted papers, this will be judged on a competitive basis.
-The Society’s official journal, American Journal of Neuroradiology (AJNR), must have the first opportunity for publication of the work.
+The Society’s official journal, the American Journal of Neuroradiology (AJNR), must have the first opportunity for publication of the work.
 All scientific publications and exhibits resulting from the research must acknowledge the support of the ASPNR and The Foundation of the ASNR.
 The recipient is required to submit a written report to the Chair of the ASPNR Research Committee and the Foundation of the ASNR Board of Trustees on the progress of the work one year after receipt of the award.

 Stipends and Allowances:

 The stipend is to be used to pay for the research project (imaging time, animal care, equipment, and supplies).
 The funds may not be used to cover travel to the host institution for performing the research or for personal items such as laptops.
 They may not be used for a study that has already been substantially performed.
 Any remaining stipend funds, or the education fund, may be used to pay for travel to present the results at the Annual Meeting of the ASNR.
 The education component should be used for relevant educational purposes or to present the results at the annual meeting of the ASNR only, and cannot be used for the research component or salary support.
 The host institution is expected to distribute the gross amount in a fashion that is in compliance with existing state and federal tax codes.
 Indirect costs should not be taken out of the award.
-If the host institution requires indirect costs be taken out of the award, the applicant will become ineligible.
+If the host institution requires indirect costs to be taken out of the award, the applicant will become ineligible.
 The ASPNR reserves the right to limit the full amount of the award based on the scope of the submitted research proposal.
 The ASPNR also reserves the right to cancel an application at any time if the policies and procedures outlined in this guide are not followed.
 The ASPNR may forgo awarding the research grant in a particular year if the applications do not meet quality or priority requirements as determined by the Research Committee.

 Method of Application: